Reem-mvem/galaxy-transition-analysis/README.md

 # Galaxy Transition Analysis

 A data analysis project exploring how galaxies transition from actively forming stars to becoming "quiescent" (no longer forming stars).
-This project was completed as part of my Computer Science coursework to practice data analysis and visualization skills.
+This project was completed to practice data analysis and visualization skills.

 ---